Learn about many of the available medications in our database.

 Enfuvirtide belongs to the class of medications known as HIV fusion inhibitors.
 It is used in combination with other antiretroviral medications to treat the infection caused by the human immunodeficiency virus (HIV) for people whose current medication therapy is not working.
 HIV is the virus responsible for acquired immune deficiency syndrome (AIDS).
 HIV infection destroys CD4 (T) cells, which are important to the immune system.
 The immune system helps fight infections.

 Enfuvirtide works by interfering with the entry of HIV into human cells.
-It does this by inhibiting the joining of the virus with the human cell.
+It does this by preventing the virus from joining with the human cell.
 Enfuvirtide lowers the amount of HIV in the blood and may also help the immune system by increasing the number of CD4 (T) cells in the body.

 This medication does not cure AIDS and does not reduce the risk of passing HIV to others through sexual contact or blood contamination.